Realkayzee/celoUUPSTutorial/README.md

 The constrcutor has two parameters, *constructData* and *contractLogic*.
 The *constructData* takes in  the initialization calldata/payload (representing a constructor in our implementation), the *contractLogic* takes in implemetation contract address (address to delegatecall to).

-**A fallback function** triggered when a non-existence function is called in a contract.
-Whenever a user interact with proxy contract by calling a function that does not exist in the contract the fallback function will be triggered, and the logic within the fallback is being computed, giving us the ability to delegatecall to our implementation contract
+**A fallback function** is triggered when a non-existence function is called in a contract.
+Whenever, a user interacts with proxy contract by calling a function that doesn't exist in the contract the fallback function will be triggered, and the logic within the fallback is being computed, giving us the ability to delegatecall to our implementation contract.

-in our *proxiable.sol*, copy and paste the code below
+in our *proxiable.sol*, copy and paste the code below:
 ```
 // SPDX-License-Identifier: MIT